lyokha/nginx-haskell-module/README.md

 # readelf --relocs dist/build/libHSrts.a | egrep '(GOT|PLT|JU?MP_SLOT)'
 ```

+(This method was found [here](http://stackoverflow.com/a/1351771/5655455)).
+If
-If these commands produced long outputs then the libraries are good.
+these commands produced long outputs then the libraries are good.
 Now we must
 put them in a directory that will be passed to *ghc* while compiling the final
 library.
-Let the directory be located in a system path related to *ghc*.
+Let the directory be located in a related to *ghc* system path.
 The
 following commands must be executed with a superuser privileges.

 ```ShellSession